getsentry/fsf-philosophy/README.md

 ## How to Run

-Depends on wget and Python 3.
+Depends on wget (thank you GNU! :) and Python 3.

 ```
 python3 -m venv .env --prompt='fsf'